 - 7.1.
 Notification Before Commencement.
 The Designated Representative shall notify CDFW 14 calendar days before starting Covered Activities and shall document compliance with all pre-Project Conditions of Approval before starting Covered Activities. - 7.2.
 Notification of Covered Species Taken During Relocation.
-Permittee shall provide Relocation Report within 5 days of any Covered Species relocation effort as described within the Relocation Plan.
+Permittee shall provide verbal notification to CDFW within 24 hours of Covered Species observation within the Project Area.
+A Relocation Report shall be submitted to CDFW within 5 days of any Covered Species

+- relocation effort as described within the Relocation Plan.
 The report shall include number of Covered Species pursued, captured, and relocated; health status; and any other pertinent information of Covered Species pursued, captured, or relocated. - 7.3.
 Notification of Non-compliance.
 The Designated Representative and/or Designated Biologist shall immediately notify CDFW if the Permittee is not in compliance with any Condition of Approval of this ITP, including but not limited to any actual or anticipated failure to implement measures within the time periods indicated in this ITP and/or the MMRP.
 The Designated Representative or Designated Biologist shall follow up within 24 hours with a written report to CDFW describing, in detail, any non-compliance with this ITP and suggested measures to remedy the situation. - 7.4.
 Compliance Monitoring.
-The Designated Biologist shall be on-site daily during initial ground disturbance, vegetation removal or clearing, installation of exclusionary fencing, concrete pours and washouts, installation and removal of diversion, and when the diversion is installed in a flowing stream.
-If there is no stream flow present, the Designated Biologist shall conduct inspections at least weekly.
-The Designated Biologist shall conduct compliance inspections to: - (1) minimize incidental take of the Covered Species; - (2) prevent unlawful take of species; - (3) check for compliance with all measures of this ITP; - (4) check all exclusion zones; and

-(5) ensure that signs, stakes, and fencing are intact, and that Covered Activities are only occurring in the Project Area.
+The Designated Biologist shall be on-site daily during riparian vegetation removal or clearing, installation of exclusionary fencing, concrete pours and washouts, installation and removal of diversion.
+Otherwise, the Designated Biologist shall conduct inspections at least weekly and the Biological Monitor shall conduct inspections daily.
+The Designated Biologist and Biological Monitor shall conduct compliance inspections to: - (1) minimize incidental take of the Covered Species; - (2) prevent unlawful take of species; - (3) check for compliance with all measures of this ITP; - (4) check all exclusion zones; and - (5) ensure that signs, stakes, and fencing are intact, and that Covered Activities are only occurring in the Project Area.